Organizing resources

 Project design

 When deploying HCP Terraform at scale, a key consideration is the effective organization of your projects to ensure maximum efficiency.
 Projects are typically allocated to an application team.
-Variable sets are either assigned at the project level (for example for cost-codes, owners, and support contacts) and/or at the workspace level depending on requirements.
+Variable sets are either assigned at the project level (for example for cost-codes, owners, and support contacts) and at the workspace level depending on requirements.

 We recommend assigning separate projects for each application within a business unit.
-The naming convention for projects is: <business-unit-name>-<application-name>.
+The suggested naming convention for projects is: <business-unit-name>-<application-name>.

 Access management and permissions

-Teams can be created without requiring any of the aforementioned organization-level permissions.
+Create teams without requiring any of the aforementioned organization-level permissions.
 Instead, permissions can be explicitly granted at the project and workspace levels.
 We recommend setting permissions at the project level as it offers better scalability and allows teams to have the flexibility to create their own workspaces and Stacks when necessary.
 By granting permissions at the project level, you can effectively manage access control while providing teams with the necessary privileges.
 Below are the permissions you can grant and their respective functionalities:

 - Read: Users with this access level can view any information on the workspace, including state versions, runs, configuration versions, and variables.
 However, they cannot perform any actions that modify the state of these elements.